This Orecchiette with Sausage & Broccoli Rabe is a delicious and healthy pasta dish that comes together in just 30 minutes!

 The best part of homemade sausage is that you know exactly what goes in it, so it can be a lot healthier than store-bought sausage.
 To make this homemade sausage, use a high-quality ground meat with a higher percentage of fat in it.
 Using 80/20, or even 75/25, will keep your sausage moist as you cook it.

-I used ground turkey for this pasta to make the recipe even healthier, but you can swap out the ground turkey for ground pork.
+I used ground turkey to make this orecchiette with sausage and broccoli rabe even healthier, but you can swap out the ground turkey for ground pork.
 Feel free to add in different seasonings like dried sage, thyme or basil.

 Frequently Asked Questions

 Orecchiette is made of durum wheat and water.
 It’s typically served with meat such as pork, rapini and a white wine sauce.
-For this recipe, I used homemade turkey sausage, broccoli rabe (also known as rapini) and a simple sauce made using chicken broth, lemon juice and parmesan.
+For this orecchiette with sausage and broccoli rabe recipe, I used homemade turkey sausage, broccoli rabe (also known as rapini) and a simple sauce made using chicken broth, lemon juice and parmesan.

 Just like any other pasta, you cook orecchiette in boiling water!
 I suggest checking the cooking instructions on the package, but typically orecchiette will need to cook for 7-9 minutes.